yKesamaru/disaster/README.md

 Thankyou

 ## ToDo
-* Make it easier to build an environment using Docker.
+* Make it compatible with NVIDIA Docker.